xmskk/Model-Predictive-Perimeter-Control-with-multi-region-MFDs/README.md

 It requires 'mpctools' and 'CasADi', both can be acquired [here](https://bitbucket.org/rawlings-group/octave-mpctools/src/master/)

-Simply execute the 'run.m' file to run.
+Simply run the 'run.m' file.

 ----------------------------------------------------------------------------------------------------------------------------------------------------